bwogit/CI_PP4_Caiman_Cove/README.md

 <img src="">
 </details>

-6. As a User, I can easily modify my booking by selecting an alternative
+6. As a User, I can modify booking and select another date/time

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |